 The Europe of the late 1970’s and early to mid 1980’s was plagued by ‘Euro-sclerosis’.
 This was a term used to refer to the high unemployment and economic stagnation that Europe experienced at the time, particularly when compared with the United States and Japan.

-The Single European Act, signed in 1986 and entered into force on 1 July 1987, was a turning point in the development of the European Union designed to remedy these problems.
+The Single European Act, signed in 1986 and entered into force on 1 July 1987, was a turning point in the development of the European Union and was designed to remedy these problems.

 Click on the link to read about the SEA